A health and safety apprenticeship has been the perfect choice for me!

 For many, health and safety is a second career, but you have chosen it as your first.
 What attracted you to Health and Safety?

-I did a week of work experience with a pharmaceutical company while completing my GCSEs.
-I got to spend time in various specialist departments, including Health and Safety, which I particularly liked.
-When I chose my A-Levels/BTECs subjects I picked subjects that I thought would help me in the departments I had enjoyed.
+While completing my GCSEs, I did a week of work experience with a pharmaceutical company.
+I spent time in various specialist departments, including Health and Safety, which I particularly enjoyed.
+When I chose my A-Levels/BTECs subjects, I picked subjects that I thought would help me in the departments I had enjoyed.

-The health and safety profession appealed to me because there are so many ways your career can develop.
-You can work in lots of different industries and specialise in so many ways if you want to.
+The health and safety profession particularly appealed to me because there are so many ways your career can develop.
+You can work in many different industries and specialise in so many ways if you want to.
 Most importantly, I knew health and safety would be rewarding because you keep your colleagues safe and well.

-At 19, you have just passed your NEBOSH General Certificate!
+As part of your apprenticeship, you passed your NEBOSH General Certificate aged 19!
 How did you find it?

 For me, ensuring you are prepared for the open book examination is essential.
 I invested time going through the course book and captured the key information for each unit in a PowerPoint.
 This meant I was more relaxed during the exam because I knew where to find everything fast.
 I liked the open book examination format.
 It gave me the opportunity to apply the practical knowledge I gained from the course rather than simply recall facts.
 It seemed more like real-life to me.